VikingVik123/telex-exercise-integration/README.md

 If the Telex webhook URL is missing, an error is raised.

+### Testing
+call the /exe endpoint on a browser or using curl with GET method

 If the API call fails, appropriate error messages are returned.